-I think for the student participants, it would be important to show the whole creative process such as how do they conduct research?
+I think for the student participants, it would be important to show the whole creative process such as how they conduct research.
 What are the users’ pain points?
 How to do quick prototyping to validate design concepts?
 What is the positive social impact that is made by the design?
 Since I view the students’ entries are more towards process-oriented projects rather than result-oriented portfolios.

 After reviewing the IDA projects, did you see evidence of current trends or challenges in the design industry?

 I would say that designers are in the era of tackling systemic social design challenges.
 The role of the designer has already shifted from a problem solver to a culture shaper.
-Great IDA projects the judges reviewed did not only provide the single design solution, but also consider a series of potential possibilities in the context of transformation/change as well as re-thinking about the role of the designer in the lens of the soft/human side of design skills such as shaping organization culture, leadership building, and social-related issues.
+Great IDA projects the judges reviewed did not only provide a single design solution, but also consider a series of potential possibilities in the context of transformation/change as well as re-thinking the role of the designer in the lens of the soft/human side of design skills such as shaping organization culture, leadership building, and social-related issues.

 How much influence does your own personal taste influence your decisions in judging a design award?

-To some degree, the personal taste definitely would influence the decision-making process.
-I am integrating the rating result based on my objective and a subjective aspect.
+To some degree, personal taste definitely would influence the decision-making process.
+I am integrating the rating result based on my objective and subjective aspect.
 Making a decision on the objective side is great and sounds fair, but the subjective side is cultivated through personal work and life experience, different layers of the learning stage, and taste toward design.

 What advice would you give to future entrants?

 It’s critical to ask the right question before heading to the design space directly.
 Are we solving the right questions?
 Do we have the proper design brief?
 Is the question worth solving by design?
 In a typical design project, designers should conduct a series of user research with/without clients to clearly identify their pain points before reframing the design challenges.
-In that way, design can play as a meaningful communication role as well as a problem-solving tool to make not only a difference but also an invaluable impact.
+In that way, design can play a meaningful communication role as well as a problem-solving tool to make not only a difference but also an invaluable impact.

 What did you learn from this experience, and is there anything that you learned that you will take back to your respective business?

-As judge, I am also learning and benefiting from all participants’ great and diverse design works.
+As a judge, I am also learning and benefiting from all participants’ great and diverse design works.
 What influence me the most is actually the diverse angles to view the same design challenge within the category.

 What are you working on, what is in the pipeline for you for 2021?